Azure/azure-openapi-validator/docs/operations-api-tenant-level-only.md

 ## Description

 The get operation endpoint for the operations API must be scoped tenant-wide.
-Operations should _not_ vary per subscription.
+Operations **must not** vary per subscription.

 ## How to fix the violation